MuhammadAsadJaved/Important-shells/README.md

 ## Convert .xml (PASCAL VOC) annotations to .txt (Darknet) annotations.

-This shell is used to convert .xml annotations to .txt annotations.
+This program is used to convert .xml annotations to .txt annotations.

 Step 1: